ofZach/MIT_DrawingPlusPlus/notes/week1.md

 ![generativeExample3.gif](assets/generativeExample3.gif "An animation of generativeExample3")

-* generativeExample4: the drawing is white lines over black background, where in every iteration a new line is drawing starting from a random point in an existing line, choosing a random angle and a random distance.
+* generativeExample4: the drawing is white lines over black background, where in every iteration a new line is drawn starting from a random point in an existing line, choosing a random angle and a random distance.
 The new line is drawn only until it intersects with an existing line and only if this new line is larger than a threshold.

 ![generativeExample4.gif](assets/generativeExample4.gif "An animation of generativeExample4")